The Tuscan cuisine: ancient dishes and traditional Tuscan flavours, chianina, extra virgin olive oil…

 On the Tuscan table is often present the meat of poultry, bred in the farmyards of our houses: chicken, turkey, rabbit, guinea fowl, goose.
 But also wild boar and hare, with which we prepare tasty sauce to accompany noodles.

-Slaughtering the pig is a tradition in the countryside every year in early December.
+Butchering the pig is a tradition in the countryside every year in early December.
 The meat is mainly used for seasoning products, such as Tuscan salami, traditional ham, bacon, sausage, finocchiona, capocollo.

 The Tuscan cuisine also offers a great variety of desserts, usually made from simple ingredients.
 They are closely linked to the traditional festivities, to the religious or agricultural calendar.
 Among the best known and also prepared in the Tiber Valley there are Cantucci and Cavallucci (biscuits served with Vin Santo) and the Castagnaccio (called Baldino in our valley) that is made with the fine flour of chestnuts of Caprese Michelangelo.